 The symptoms of Chlamydia only start to show after several days to a few weeks.
 When this happens, some of the most common Chlamydia symptoms include strange discharge from the penis or vagina, painful urination, pain in the rectum, pain in the testicles, or pain during sexual intercourse.

 If any of you manifest any one of the symptoms above, it is advisable that you get tested for Chlamydia right away.
 There is no reason to wait as the bacteria may attack more reproductive organs and cause more complications.

 Go to the nearest health facility in your area and ask to be tested for Chlamydia.
 You can also visit your doctor to help you undergo a Chlamydia test.

-Chlamydia testing is done by analyzing and examining a patient’s bodily fluid sample, such as blood, urine, or saliva, or getting a sample of his or her swab from inside the mouth or genitals.
-If traces of the bacteria or antibodies are found, then that patient is positive with Chlamydia.
+Chlamydia testing is done by analyzing and examining a patient’s bodily fluid samples, such as blood, urine, or saliva, or getting a sample of his or her swab from inside the mouth or genitals.
+If traces of the bacteria or antibodies are found, then that patient is positive for Chlamydia.

 Those that turn out to have Chlamydia are immediately given Chlamydia treatment.
 Chlamydia treatment involves antibiotics that fight off the Chlamydia bacteria.
 A doctor will tell you how long you have to be on an antibiotic medication.
 If the treatment is effective, you will be free from Chlamydia after some time.